 Firefox was originally created in 2002 by the Mozilla community members who were trying to make a stand-alone browser rather than an application suite bundle.
 As it goes Mozilla Firefox is time tested in the world of web browsers.

 However, the question of which one is better between the two kicks up a nerd debate like no other.
+They definitely have similar features – as with most browsers, they both offer a private browsing mode, a search bar and a clean user interface.
+Here’s the key differences between the two.

 Brave and Firefox – Compared